All Products

 ossutil cp -r oss://examplebucket/destfolder/ D:/localpath/

-• Download all objects in the root directory of a bucket
+• Download all files from the root directory of a bucket

 ossutil cp -r oss://examplebucket D:/localpath/